Limit Theorems & Product Measures

 Dominating function \(h \in L^1(\mu)\) Integrable bound: \(\mathbb{E}[|Y|] < \infty\) with \(|X_n| \leq Y\) a.s.

 In Convergence in \(L^p\), we developed the hierarchy of convergence modes for measurable functions and noted that on probability spaces, a.e. convergence becomes a.s. convergence and convergence in measure becomes convergence in probability.
-In Convergence, we introduced these probabilistic modes — a.s., in probability, in distribution — and established their hierarchy.
+In Modes of Convergence, we introduced these probabilistic modes — a.s., in probability, in distribution — and established their hierarchy.
 We now complete the picture by showing how the three great limit theorems of Lebesgue integration operate within this probabilistic framework.

 The Three Limit Theorems in Probability